muritane/coordination-architecture/README.md

 ---

-## 4. Viability as Executability Over Time
+## 4. Viability Across Scales

-### 4.1 Tightened Definition of Viability
+### 4.1 Agent-Local Viability

-Viability is not goal satisfaction or optimality.
+At the agent level:

 > **A system is viable over a horizon H if and only if its critical execution, authorization, feedback, and redesign interfaces remain executable within their physical time, energy, and precision bounds throughout H.**

-Loss of any critical interface collapses viability, regardless of intent or preference.
+Loss of any critical interface collapses agent-local viability, regardless of intent or preference.

 ---

+### 4.2 Population and Institutional Viability

+At larger scales, systems may preserve function despite individual failure through:

+* redundancy,
+* replacement of agents,
+* externalized memory (records, models, tools),
+* statistical selection over populations.

+These mechanisms **do not preserve agent-local continuity**.
+They trade individual viability for population-level persistence.

+Agent-local redesign and population-level correction are distinct mechanisms with different failure modes and ethical implications.

+---

+### 4.3 Criticality and Discoverability

+Interfaces are deemed *critical* when their loss collapses viability.

+However, criticality is often:

+* discovered only ex post,
+* identifiable only at population scale,
+* or inferable only through irreversible loss.

+Thus, agents may rationally preserve non-critical interfaces while compressing critical ones, until failure reveals the mistake.

+---

+## 5. Feedback, Latency, and Causality

-### 4.2 Time-Bounded Feedback
+### 5.1 Time-Bounded Feedback

 Feedback loops are viable only if they close within their physical decay windows: